Haifa3D/hand-scan/README.md

 ## Examples
 Here are the resuls of two scans of different people -

-Here is a scan of the hand of a 30 year old -
+Here is a scan of the hand of a 30 year old as a result of trauma -

 <img src="/images/results/a/1.PNG" alt="a_1"/>